turicas/rows/docs/contributing.md

 the `pyenv global` command will redefine the global interpreters, not append to them!

+**Important**: this will only work with regular virtualenvs.
+If you're using `pyenv` to manage your virtualenvs, the global interpreters will not be available when the virtualenv is active, and you won't be able to use tox.
+Either create a standalone virtualenv, or just run the tests with nose, as shown in the previous section.

 ### Creating Man Pages

 To create the man page you'll need to install [txt2man][txt2man].
 In Debian